QITMEER NETWORK Price Hits $0.14 on Exchanges (MEER)

-QITMEER NETWORK (MEER) traded 0.6% lower against the US dollar during the 24-hour period ending at 0:00 AM E.T. on May 16th.
-One QITMEER NETWORK token can now be bought for about $0.14 or 0.00000535 BTC on cryptocurrency exchanges.
-During the last week, QITMEER NETWORK has traded 8.4% lower against the US dollar.
-QITMEER NETWORK has a total market cap of $544,356.62 and $324,708.38 worth of QITMEER NETWORK was traded on exchanges in the last day.
+QITMEER NETWORK (MEER) traded 5.7% lower against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on May 17th.
+QITMEER NETWORK has a market capitalization of $520,523.04 and approximately $249,866.95 worth of QITMEER NETWORK was traded on exchanges in the last day.
+One QITMEER NETWORK token can now be purchased for about $0.14 or 0.00000506 BTC on popular cryptocurrency exchanges.
+In the last week, QITMEER NETWORK has traded down 12.9% against the US dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.